gitlab-r-packages-mirror/limonaid/cran-comments.md

 Hey there!

-I single quoted software names such as 'LimeSurvey ' in both Title and Description fields, and provides a link in the form <https://....>.
+Sorry for being a bit too late with the fixes!
+Also improved the documentation a bit and fixed an unrelated minor bug.

-Thank you *very much* for all your work on CRAN and have a great 2022!
+Thank you *very much* for all your work on CRAN!

 Kind regards,